 Although he proved himself a more than capable wicketkeeper at England U-19 level, and insisted at the end of the season that he remained committed to the role, the presence of Ben Cox at Worcestershire and the sense that the batsman-keeper role at England level had ample cover, plus his own burgeoning talents with the bat, led him to develop as a specialist batsman.
 Steve Rhodes, Worcestershire's director of cricket, credited him with a similar batting nous, and ability to work things out, as Joe Root and in English cricket in 2016 there was no higher praise than that.

 Clarke is a confident individual and his competitive edge was also shown in a successful final-day run chase in a Championship match against Leicestershire when he was given out lbw on 31, controversially recalled by the square leg umpire Graham Lloyd on the grounds that he had heard him make contact with the bat and, amid a predictable sledging onslaught, returned to make a decisive 123.

-Clarke graduated through the age-groups to earn his first England Lions call-up for the 2015 series against Pakistan A in the UAE.
-Having started his cricket life in Shropshire he joined the Worcestershire academy where he soon moved into the England Under-19 set-up.
-He took part in the 2014 U-19 World Cup and in the 2014-15 winter played club cricket for South Perth then on his return was prolific for Worcestershire 2nd XI which earned him a first-team chance.
+He graduated through the age-groups to earn his first England Lions call-up for the 2015 series against Pakistan A in the UAE - the first teenaged Lions debutant since Root.
+Having started his cricket life in Shropshire, he joined the Worcestershire academy where he soon moved into the England Under-19 set-up.
+He took part in the 2014 U-19 World Cup and in the 2014-15 winter played club cricket for South Perth then on his return was prolific for Worcestershire 2nd XI, which earned him a first-team chance.
 He scored a maiden List A hundred - an unbeaten 131 - against Gloucestershire and then his maiden first-class hundred against Sussex in the space of a month, both while still a teenager.
-England Lions made him the first teenaged debutant since Root.